-This document summarizes the main provisions of the American Airlines, Inc. Health Benefit Plan for Certain Legacy Employees (Plan), effective as of January 1, 2018, and serves as the Summary Plan Description (SPD) for Medical, Prescription Drug, Employee Assistance Program, Dental, Voluntary Vision Care, and Voluntary Long-Term Care program benefits under the Plan.
-This document replaces the SPD dated January 1, 2013 and incorporates the changes to that SPD that are set forth in the Summaries of Material Modification dated January 1, 2014, January 1, 2015, January 1, 2016, and January 1, 2017, as well as other changes and clarifications.
+This document summarizes the main provisions of the American Airlines, Inc. Health Benefit Plan for Certain Legacy Employees (Plan), effective as of January 1, 2020, and serves as the Summary Plan Description (SPD) for Medical, Prescription Drug, Employee Assistance Program, Dental, Voluntary Vision Care, and Voluntary Long-Term Care program benefits under the Plan.